MichaelSandilands/pdf_scraping_project/README.md

 What made this project especially challenging is the inconsistent presentation of data from PDF - PDF and the very large amount of missing values in many of the cells.
+See the pdf_scraping_scratchpad/ for an insight into just how complex this undertaking was.

 But with advanced use of regular expressions and tidyverse functions the data is extracted to a very high degree of accuracy.